 The Army Contracting Command- Aberdeen Proving Ground, RTP Division has the authority to award a variety of instruments on behalf of ARI.
-Anticipated awards may be made in the form of procurement contracts, grants, cooperative agreements and technology investment agreements (TIAs), or other transactions for prototypes (OTAs).
+Anticipated awards may be made in the form of procurement contracts, grants, cooperative agreements and, other transactions (OTs) for research, or OTs for prototypes.
 The ACC (APG) RTP Division reserves the right to use the type of instrument most appropriate for the effort proposed.
 Applicants should familiarize themselves with these instrument types and the applicable regulations before submitting a white paper or proposal.
 The following are brief descriptions of the possible award instruments: